hDn24/DATN-Pose-Detection/README.md

-# Research and Deployment about Edge AI.
+# Research and deployment to build pose estimation application.

-This is the final project about Computer Vision using Deep learning to train model and deploy on Edge Device.
+This is the final project about `computer vision` using `deep learning` to train model and deploy on `edge device`.

 ## Pose detection, estimation and classification.